rocket-pool/RocketPool-Scorecard/README.md

 ## Adding New Entries

 To add a new entry to the scorecard, you can add a new entry to the `tableInfo.json` file located in the `assets` folder.
 This file contains the data for the scorecard table, including the activity names and scores.
 The new entry should follow the format described above.

-Please open a pull request with your changes.
+## Contributing

+If you would like to contribute to the scorecard in any way, please feel free to open an issue or a pull request.
+We welcome any and all contributions!